Sakethnoothi775/TravelTunes/README.md

 # TravelTunes
+## app description :
+when some one uploads his locally downloaded songs to this app then its stored in cloud the pendrive will pair this mobile and cloud and directly plays when the pendrive is connected to car or any speaker we can use tiny ml how apple uses like that i am really fascinated about apple watch now  i want create more device that are portable to anyone and anywhere

 # Introducing MusicVault: Your Portable Music Hub
 # Tired of juggling multiple devices and streaming services for your music?
 Introducing MusicVault, the revolutionary portable music storage device that seamlessly bridges the gap between your phone and your favorite tunes.